CorneliaKelinske/the_little_thinkers_space/multiuser_pt5.md

 0.3 Link to the little thinker show page from the little thinker index page

-0.3.1 Add authorization for little_thinker index and crew_index

 0.4 make lt show page better
 - Link to little_thinker_Profile (if it exists)